ZAZ: History

 The date of the plant's foundation is considered to be 1863.
 In 1908, the company was founded, which later became the Melitopol Motor Plant (MeMZ).
 In 1923, the former Abram Koop plant was renamed "Communar".
 In 1960, the Melitopol Motor Plant began supplying its engines to the Zaporizhzhia Automobile Plant.
 Since 1975, MeMZ has been a part of the production association "AvtoZAZ".
 Today, it is one of the structural elements of PJSC "ZAZ".
 In 1961, the plant was renamed to "Zaporizhzhia Automobile Plant".
 The plant was engaged in the production of a single car, ZAZ-965, which went down in history as a "humpbacked Zaporozhets".

 On April 15, 1998, JV "AvtoZAZ-DEU" (CJSC "ZAZ", from January 2003) was established, as a closed joint-stock company on the production base of JSC "Avtozaz".
 The authorized capital was formed at the expense of the founders' contributions: from OJSC Avtozaz - property in the amount equivalent to $150; from Daewoo Motors - $150 million.
 In addition to the main enterprise in Zaporizhzhia, the joint venture included the Melitopol Motor Plant (Fracturing Plant AvtoZAZ-Motor), the Black Sea Plant of Automobile Units (Fracturing Plant ChZAA), and the Pologi Plant Iskra (Fracturing Plant Iskra) as self-supporting enterprises.

 Following the bankruptcy of Daewoo Motors in 2001, UKRAVTO Group bought AvtoZAZ in 2002.
 All production facilities of AvtoZAZ (primarily MeMZ and the Black Sea Motor Plant) were transformed into ZAZ.
 Furthermore, the company adopted a new logo.
 In 2003, the Swiss company Hirsch & CIE bought Daewoo's stake (50%) in the joint venture.

-PJSC "ZAZ" is currently Ukraine's only company with a full passenger car production cycle, including stamping, welding, painting, body equipment, and car assembly.
-The plant has created and continually improves a qualitatively new, modern, high-tech production, meeting the requirements of the international standard ISO 9001, version 2000.
+PJSC "ZAZ" is currently Ukraine's only company with a full passenger car production cycle, which includes stamping, welding, painting, body equipment, and assembly.
+The plant has created and continually improved with modern, high-tech production, meeting the requirements of international standard ISO 9001, version 2000.

 The first three symbols of the VIN code of Zaporizhzhia-made cars are Y6D.